 Hotel Indigo Mount Pleasant

-The Hotel Indigo Mount Pleasant generously provided us with a home-away-from-homeschool for this article and we loved our time there.
-Schoolwork is hard work, and it’s nice to have a place you feel safe to kick back and relax afterward.
-The hotel has an on-site restaurant, a huge outdoor pool deck, and heightened cleaning protocols.
+The Hotel Indigo Mount Pleasant generously provided us with a home-away-from-homeschool for this article, and we loved our time there.
+Schoolwork is hard, and it’s nice to have a place you feel safe to kick back and relax afterward.
+The hotel has an on-site restaurant, a huge outdoor pool deck, and free on-site parking.

 For those traveling with pets, The Hotel Indigo is pet-friendly too!
 There are several great travel packages that include meals, pet stays, and more on the Hotel Indigo Mount Pleasant website